 To understand IRS lien subordination, you must first know what a tax lien is.
 Simply put, a federal tax lien is the U.S. government’s legal claim against your property when you fail to pay a tax debt.
 When the IRS files a Notice of Federal Tax Lien, it puts other creditors on notice that you owe back taxes.
-It can apply to all types of property — real estate, personal property, and financial assets.
+It can apply to all types of property, such as real estate, personal property, and financial assets.

-Liens typically follow the “first in time, first in right” concept, which says whichever lien is recorded first has higher priority than later recorded liens.
-This idea of first in time, first in right can make dealing with a tax lien difficult, especially when you’d like to refinance your mortgage to help pay your back taxes.
-Lower-priority creditors will be extremely reluctant to refinance your property because as a new creditor, they will have to wait for payment until the IRS tax lien is paid.
+Liens typically follow the “first in time, first in right” concept, which states that the lien recorded first has higher priority than those recorded later.
+The idea of “first in time, first in right” can complicate the process of dealing with a tax lien, particularly when you’re trying to refinance your mortgage to settle your back taxes.
+Lower-priority creditors will be highly reluctant to refinance your property because, as a new creditor, they will have to wait for payment until the IRS tax lien is paid.
 One way to deal with a federal tax lien is by requesting IRS lien subordination.

 What is IRS Lien Subordination?